leonas-kratos/UWB-IPS/README.md

 make flash     # or use your IDE / OpenOCD
 ```

-> **Note**: System parameters (anchor coordinates, TDMA slot count, UWB radio settings) can be configured in the header files under `Core/Inc/` within each module directory.
+> **Note**: System parameters (anchor coordinates, UWB radio settings, tag order) can be configured in the header files under `Core/Inc/`.

 ---

 ## Usage

-1. **Deploy anchors** — Place anchors at fixed, known positions.
-Flash the anchor firmware and ensure clock synchronization between anchors (required for TDMA).
+1. **Deploy anchors** — Place anchors at fixed, known positions and flash the anchor firmware.

-2. **Configure the system** — Set UWB addresses (PAN ID, node ID) for each device.
-For TDMA, configure the superframe parameters (slot count, slot duration).
-For RING, define the tag order.
+2. **Configure the system** — Set UWB addresses (PAN ID, node ID) for each device and define the tag order in the RING sequence.

-3. **Flash the tag firmware** — Flash the firmware from `RING_Tag/` or `TDMA_Tag/` onto the mobile tag device.
+3. **Flash the tag firmware** — Flash the firmware from `RING_Tag/` onto the mobile tag device.

 4. **Run the system** — Power on all devices.
 The tag automatically starts ranging with the anchors and outputs distance or position data via UART or another interface.